A logarithm law for nonautonomous systems fastly converging to equilibrium and mean field coupled systems: Application to asymptotically autonomous systems

 \begin{proposition} Let $(X,F_{i})$ be a sequential family of solenoidal maps satisfying the above assumptions $(a),(b),(c)$, let $\mu_0$ be the Lebesgue measure on $X$ and $\mu$ the unique physical measure of $F_0$.

 Suppose $y\in X$ is such that the local dimension $d_{\mu }(y)$ \ of $\mu $ at $y$ exists, then the equality

 holds for $\mu _{0}$ almost every $x$.

 \end{proposition} We will prove Proposition \ref{solw} by applying Theorem \ref{main}.
-In order to do this we construct some functional spaces which are suitable for the system we consider.
-We follow the simple construction of anisotropic spaces suitable for skew products which can be found in \cite{GalJEP} and \cite{GalLuc}.
+In order to do this, we construct some functional spaces which are suitable for the system we consider.
+Functional spaces adapted to uniformly hyperbolic systems like solenoidal maps have been studied in \cite{GL06}.
+Here we use a simpler construction of anisotropic spaces suitable for skew products which can be found in \cite{GalJEP} and \cite{GalLuc}.
 The idea is to consider spaces of measures with sign, with suitable norms constructed by disintegrating the measures along the stable, preserved foliation.

 Given $\mu \in SM(X)$ denote by $\mu ^{+}$ and $\mu ^{-}$ the positive and the negative parts of it ($\mu =\mu ^{+}-\mu ^{-}$).

 Let $\pi _{x}:X\longrightarrow \mathbb{S}^{1}$ be the projection defined by $\pi (x,y)=x$ and let $\pi _{x}^{\ast }$ be the associated pushforward map.